electron/electron/docs/api/window-open.md

   `did-create-window` event handler in the `additionalFeatures` argument.

-To customize or cancel the creation of the window, you can optionally set an override handler with `webContents.setWindowOpenOverride()` from the main process.
+To customize or cancel the creation of the window, you can optionally set an override handler with `webContents.setWindowOpenHandler()` from the main process.
 Returning `false` cancels the window, while returning an object sets the `BrowserWindowConstructorOptions` used when creating the window.
 Note that this is more powerful than passing options through the feature string, as the